 Supporting services that provide financial crisis support and advice

-Boosting people’s incomes - either directly for example through council tax reduction, or indirectly through information and advice on tax, benefits and debt - is a vital strand in any food poverty reduction strategy.
+Boosting people’s incomes - either directly for example through financial assistance, or indirectly through information and advice on tax, benefits and debt - is a vital strand in any food poverty reduction strategy.
 Local authorities have a number of levers at their disposal.
-These include direct financial support through council tax reduction, emergency or hardship grants and other financial provision, as well as funding welfare and debt advice services to maximise household incomes.
+These include direct financial support through Council Tax Support or Rate Relief, emergency or hardship grants and other financial provision, as well as funding welfare and debt advice services to maximise household incomes.

 Food poverty alliances can take action by helping increase knowledge of the local levels of Council Tax Support and encouraging councils to set low minimum payments for people who qualify for Council Tax Support or Rate Relief.

 - Child poverty:income maximisation action plan 2020-21 (Welsh Government, 2020)